Spain's big banks to provide cash to help regions

 The national lottery -- Sociedad Estatal Loterias y Apuestas del Estado SA (SELAE) -- is also trying to raise 6 billion euros through a syndicated loan with international banks to finance its contribution to the rescue fund.
 The remaining 4 billion euros will come directly from the Treasury.

-The banks will extend the loan, with a three and a half year maturity, to the Treasury, which will guarantee it with state bonds.
+The banks will extend the loan to the Treasury, which will guarantee it with state bonds.
 The interest rate of the loan will be set at around 4.5 percent, a price in line with what the state would pay to issue five-year debt.

 Banco Sabadell (SABE.MC) and the nationalised lender Bankia (BKIA.MC) will each contribute 800 million euros, although Bankia's participation will have first to be approved by the state bank rescue fund FROB.